(January 25, 1921 – September 17, 2005) was one of America's most prolific

 And then as you do this, the whole totality of the music's design suddenly

 makes itself felt within you.
 And that is the artistic experience.

 BD: In a computer, though, each bit is an individual bit.
 When you're listening to music, are they not often collective bits, like a brass chord or a string section?

 AR: We do this with a computer, too.
 You set up a string!
 On a computer you input in a whole sentence of, say, six words denoted by one letter or symbol, and when you press that one letter, the computer responds to the whole thing!
 So that's the equivalent of the vertical chords .and blocks of sound that we get.
 I'm sure I'm going to offend some of your listeners by saying it, but this is why, at bottom, the artistic experience has to be an intellectual experience because only the mind is capable of remembering the notes that we no longer hear.
 If you know the work of anticipating the notes that are to come, and are literally building the design of the piece within itself, when that happens - when the notes themselves can cause the listening mind, through the ears, to do this - there, I think, you have that specific type of communication which I would call "art."
 Entertainment by itself is not enough.
 After all, if entertainment is only going to be grasping and holding your attention, I can do that with a triple-X porno film or magazine.
 Baby, that'll hold your attention!

-that when it's all over you're saying, "My God, wasn't
+that residual design, that when it's all over you're saying, "My God, wasn't

 BD: Are you the ideal conductor of your works?